kubernetes/website/docs/concepts/configuration/assign-pod-node.md

 value is `another-node-label-value` should be preferred.

 You can see the operator `In` being used in the example.
 The new node affinity syntax supports the following operators: `In`, `NotIn`, `Exists`, `DoesNotExist`, `Gt`, `Lt`.
-You can use `NotIn` and `DoesNotExist` achieve node anti-affinity behavior, or use [node taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) to repel pods from specific nodes.
+You can use `NotIn` and `DoesNotExist` to achieve node anti-affinity behavior, or use [node taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) to repel pods from specific nodes.

 If you specify both `nodeSelector` and `nodeAffinity`, *both* must be satisfied for the pod